chloeloveall/Factory.Solution/README.md

 * Merge edit/delete functionality into a single view
 * Add ability to search by multiple search parameters
 * Add buttons to sort list by multiple criteria in single view
+* Edit route resets HireDate to default value - tried to use Bind to exclude HireDate from Edit route, but I have not yet succeeded
+* Add login/user auth

 ### Design